britaneeelizabeth/ed/_texts/DaisyMillerPlay.md

 it would all be different.
 Well, it isn’t different here, and I suppose it never will be.
-Everything is strange over here; and what is strangest of all is one’s liking people that are so peculiar.
-(Stands thoughtful a moment, then rouses herself.)
-There’s Mr. Giovanelli — a mile off.
-Does he suppose I wish to communicate with him by signs?
-(Giovanelli comes in, hat in hand, with much eagerness.)
+Everything is strange over here; and what is strangest of all is one’s liking people that are so peculiar. <i>(Stands thoughtful a moment, then rouses herself.)</i> There’s Mr. Giovanelli — a mile off.
+Does he suppose I wish to communicate with him by signs? <i>(Giovanelli comes in, hat in hand, with much eagerness.)</i>

-GIOVANELLI.
-I have looked for you everywhere!
+GIOVANELLI: I have looked for you everywhere!

-DAISY.
-Well, I wasn’t everywhere; I was here.
+DAISY: Well, I wasn’t everywhere; I was here.

-GIOVANELLI.
-Standing all alone, without a protector!
+GIOVANELLI: Standing all alone, without a protector!

-DAISY.
-I wasn’t more alone than I was at Mrs. Walker’s.
+DAISY: I wasn’t more alone than I was at Mrs. Walker’s.

-GIOVANELLI, smiling, slightly fatuous.
-Because I was not there?
+GIOVANELLI, <i>smiling, slightly fatuous:</i> Because I was not there?

-DAISY.
-Oh, it wasn’t the people who were not there  (Aside.)
-If they had known I was coming, I suppose there wouldn’t have been any one!
+DAISY: Oh, it wasn’t the people who were not there. <i>(Aside.)</i> If they had known I was coming, I suppose there wouldn’t have been any one!

-GIOVANELLI, in an attitude of the most respectful admiration.
-How can I sufficiently thank you for granting me this supreme satisfaction?
+GIOVANELLI, <i>in an attitude of the most respectful admiration:</i> How can I sufficiently thank you for granting me this supreme satisfaction?

-DAISY.
-That’s a very fine name to give to a walk on the Pincian.
+DAISY: That’s a very fine name to give to a walk on the Pincian.
 You had better put on your hat.

-GIOVANELLI.
-You wish to escape notice?
+GIOVANELLI: You wish to escape notice?
 Perhaps you are right.
 That was why I didn’t come to Mrs. Walker’s, whose parties are so charming!
-I thought that if we slipped away to- gether it might attract attention.
+I thought that if we slipped away together it might attract attention.

-DAISY.
-Do you mean they would have thought it improper?
+DAISY: Do you mean they would have thought it improper?
 They would have thought it still more improper to see me leaving alone; so I didn’t say a word to any one — only mother.

-GIOVANELLI.
-Ah, you told your admirable parent?
+GIOVANELLI: Ah, you told your admirable parent?
 She is with us, then, in spirit!

-DAISY.
-She wanted to get away herself, if that’s what you mean;
+DAISY: She wanted to get away herself, if that’s what you mean;
 but she didn’t feel as if she could leave till Eugenio came for her.
 And Eugenio seems to have so much to do to-day.

-GIOVANELLI.
-It is doubtless in your interest.
+GIOVANELLI: It is doubtless in your interest.
 He is a very faithful servant.

-DAISY.
-Well, he told mother she must stay there an hour: he had some business of importance.
+DAISY: Well, he told mother she must stay there an hour: he had some business of importance.

-GIOVANELLI.
-Let us hope that his business is done, and that the patient Mrs. Miller is released.
+GIOVANELLI: Let us hope that his business is done, and that the patient Mrs. Miller is released.

-DAISY.
-She was patient enough when I told her I shouldn’t come to dinner.
+DAISY: She was patient enough when I told her I shouldn’t come to dinner.

-GIOVANELLI, starting, with an air of renewed devotion.
-Am I to understand that you have consented to my little fantasy?
+GIOVANELLI, <i>starting, with an air of renewed devotion:</i> Am I to understand that you have consented to my little fantasy?

-DAISY.
-Of dining at that old tavern, where the artists go?
+DAISY: Of dining at that old tavern, where the artists go?

-GIOVANELLI.
-The renowned and delightful Falcone, in the heart of ancient Rome!
+GIOVANELLI: The renowned and delightful Falcone, in the heart of ancient Rome!
 You are a person of delicious surprises!
 The other day, you wouldn’t listen to it.

-DAISY.
-I don’t remember the other day: all I know is, I’ll go now.
-(Aside.)
-The other day Mr. Winterbourne spoke to me!
+DAISY: I don’t remember the other day: all I know is, I’ll go now. <i>(Aside.)</i> The other day Mr. Winterbourne spoke to me!

-GIOVANELLI.
-My dear young lady, you make me very happy!
+GIOVANELLI: My dear young lady, you make me very happy!

-DAISY.
-By going to eat macaroni with you?
+DAISY: By going to eat macaroni with you?

-GIOVANELLI.
-It isn’t the macaroni; it’s the sentiment!
+GIOVANELLI: It isn’t the macaroni; it’s the sentiment!

-DAISY.
-The sentiment is yours, not mine.
+DAISY: The sentiment is yours, not mine.
 I haven’t any: it’s all gone!

-GIOVANELLI. .
-Well, I shan’t complain if I find myself at table with you in a dusky corner of that picturesque little cook-shop, where the ceiling is black, and the walls are brown, and the floor is red!
+GIOVANELLI: Well, I shan’t complain if I find myself at table with you in a dusky corner of that picturesque little cook-shop, where the ceiling is black, and the walls are brown, and the floor is red!

-DAISY, watching him as he describes it.
-Oh dear! it must be very lovely.
+DAISY, <i>watching him as he describes it:</i> Oh dear! it must be very lovely.

-GIOVANELLI.
-And the old wine-flasks, covered with plaited straw, are as big round - are much bigger round — than your waist!
+GIOVANELLI: And the old wine-flasks, covered with plaited straw, are as big round - are much bigger round — than your waist!

-DAISY.
-That’s just what I want to see.
+DAISY: That’s just what I want to see.
 Let’s go there at once!

-GIOVANELLI, consulting his watch.
-Half-past four.
+GIOVANELLI, <i>consulting his watch:</i> Half-past four.
 Isn’t that rather soon to dine?

-DAISY.
-We can go on foot through the old streets.
+DAISY: We can go on foot through the old streets.
 I’m dying to see them on foot.

-GIOVANELLI, aside.
-That will be cheaper than a cab!
-(Aloud.)
-We should get there at five — a little early still.
+GIOVANELLI, <i>aside:</i> That will be cheaper than a cab! <i>(Aloud.)</i> We should get there at five — a little early still.
 Mightn’t we first take a few turns round this place?

-DAISY, after a pause.
-Oh, yes, if you like.
+DAISY, <i>after a pause:</i> Oh, yes, if you like.

-GIOVANELLI, aside.
-I should like my creditors to see!
-(Aloud.)
-Perhaps it doesn’t suit you: you are a little afraid.
+GIOVANELLI, <i>aside:</i> I should like my creditors to see! <i>(Aloud.)</i> Perhaps it doesn’t suit you: you are a little afraid.

-DAISY.
-What should I be afraid of?
+DAISY: What should I be afraid of?

-GIOVANELLI, smiling.
-Not of meeting your mother, I know!
+GIOVANELLI, <i>smiling:</i> Not of meeting your mother, I know!

-DAISY.
-If I had been afraid, I shouldn’t have come.
+DAISY: If I had been afraid, I shouldn’t have come.

-GIOVANELLI.
-That is perfect.
+GIOVANELLI: That is perfect.
 But let me say one thing: you have a way of taking the meaning from the favors you bestow.

-DAISY.
-The meaning?
+DAISY: The meaning?
 They haven’t got any meaning!

-GIOVANELLI, vaguely.
-Ah!
-(Mrs. Costello, Miss Durant, and Charles Reverdy appear.)
+GIOVANELLI, <i>vaguely:</i> Ah! <i>(Mrs. Costello, Miss Durant, and Charles Reverdy appear.)</i>

-DAISY, looking at Mrs. Costello and Miss Durant.
-Unless it be to make those dreadful women glower!
+DAISY, <i>looking at Mrs. Costello and Miss Durant:</i> Unless it be to make those dreadful women glower!
 How d’ye do, Mr. Reverdy?

-GIOVANELLI, smiling.
-I see you are not afraid!
-(He goes out with her.)
+GIOVANELLI, <i>smiling:</i> I see you are not afraid! <i>(He goes out with her.)</i>

 SCENE SIXTH.
 MRS. COSTELLO, MISS DURANT, CHARLES REVERDY.